PouceHeure/blog/content/projects/project_autosys_control.md

 ### Motivation

-In scenarios such as stop lines or crossing zones, it's essential to **smoothly reduce velocity**.
+In scenarios such as stop lines or crossing zones, it is important to **smoothly reduce velocity**.
 Sharp deceleration causes discomfort and can lead to controller overshoot.
 Two types of speed profiles were evaluated.

 ### Linear Profile